MSAdministrator/msadministrator.github.io/_posts/2017-09-04-setting-up-github-pages-and-reveal-js-for-presentations-post.md

 7. Next, we run `git push origin`

 You should now be able to go (after a few minutes) to your customized URL.
 This should be accessible by navigating to `username.github.io` in your web browser.
 For instance, mine is `msadministrator.github.io`

+## Some Gotchas
+So, once you push your code to your `username.github.io` master branch, it should build successfully.
+But, if it doesn't you may have some issues with your `_config.yml` file.
+So, I recommend you use the following linter to verify that your yaml file is correct: https://codebeautify.org/yaml-validator.
+I had an issue with using an apostrophe in my `description` key: value pair.